garred/only_fighters/README.md

 # README

-A simple game made in Pygame for the subject _TDDD23 Design and Programming of Computer Games_
+A simple game made in Pygame for the subject _TDDD23 Design and Programming of Computer Games_.

 ## TDDD23 Game Project Plan "Only fighters"